-Our team of immigration attorneys has worked hard to understand the most recent laws so that we can effectively apply them to your case.
+Our Attorneys have worked hard to understand the most recent laws so that we can effectively apply them to your case.
 We’ll help you develop the most convincing argument possible for why you should be afforded DACA protection.

 If you don’t qualify, we’ll help you determine what your next steps should be.
 Either way, we take the guess work out of the process and put our experience to work for your future.